varigence/docs/bimlflex/concepts/data-mart-templates.md

 **\[DC – Add Alternate Columns\]** Add alternate columns component will include any extra derived columns in the data flow.
 An example of this would be defining both a `SqlExpression` and `SsisExpression` in the metadata combined with providing a `ColumnAlias` will bring the column into the pipeline as the alias name. `[DC – Add Derived Columns <SolveOrder>]` will do the same but taking in consideration the solve order of the columns.

-**\[LKP – DIM Foreign Key\]** this component performs a lookup on the Dim record’s foreign keys in the corresponding tables that the Data Mart is using
+**\[LKP – DIM Foreign Key\]** this component performs a lookup on the Dim record's foreign keys in the corresponding tables that the Data Mart is using

 **\[DER – Foreign Key Defaults\]** Will add a column to store a foreign key, populating it with a foreign key if it exists and if not a default surrogate key will be obtained in the following component.